pingcap/tidb/dumpling/docs/QUICKSTART.md

 #### Run tidb with docker

-You can quickly test tidb with docker, the source repository contains the Dockerfile, You can build TiDB docker image and then run TiDB in a docker container.
+You can quickly test tidb with docker, the source repository contains the Dockerfile which contains local tidb-server.

+Or you can pull TiDB docker image contains HBase standalone and then run TiDB in distributed database in a docker container.

 To install docker on your system, you can read the document on https://docs.docker.com/